Global migration is a phenomenon impacting countries around the world at historic highs.

 Advocate for legislation.
 The first time you contact an elected representative can be uncomfortable, but rewarding.
 Government officials listen to their constituents, so voice your concerns to those in power.
 Ask them to support policies that are hospitable to refugees and immigrants, and to introduce new legislation to make immigration, refugee and asylum processes just and efficient.

 Welcome migrants and refugees to your congregation.
 Invite those new to your community to learn more about your congregation as a place of Christian worship, a part of the community, and a resource for assistance.
-Research ways your congregation can band together to serve immigrants in your community.
+Research ways your congregation can serve immigrants in your community.

 Support language classes.
 Many communities need volunteers to teach the dominant language in your nation.
 In the United States, for example, there are typically needs for English as a Second Language (ESL) classes.
 Volunteer to teach.
 Ask your congregation to host classes.